KingLak19/QRcode_Maker/README.md

 - Make a varible with the link that u want the QRcode to direct to
 - Use the create function of pyqrcode to make the QR code
 - Use the png function to save the QR code as a png

-Also make sure to scan my QR code to check if it's working 😜